Ballsh-Hekal oil field

-Ballsh-Hekal oil field is an Albanian oil field that was discovered in 1967.
+Ballsh-Hekal oil field is an Albanian oil field that was discovered in 1967, which is also when production from the field started.
 It is a big on-shore oil field in Albania.
 Its proven reserves are about 135 Moilbbl.
 The Ballsh-Hekal oil field is located 30 km south east of the city of Fier in south central Albania.
 It produces about 550 oilbbl/d.